ndelegan/EtchBot/README.md

  - Program has menu options like a automated machine would

 To-Do (08/08):
+ - Make GitHub private
  - Refine existing code
- - Convert pixel to device coordinates
+ - Convert pixel to device coordinates for probe movement through machine learning
  - Use robust and formal testing